ThomasD96/University_Repo/Nova_SBE/Master_thesis/README.md

 - The brilliance of shapely values is not only can they explain the contribution of a featue to the overall model prediction, but they can also explain <i>local</i> predictions for a single observation (ie. how did the features of a single observation contribute to the model's prediction for that observation).
 - The SHAP library contains great visualizations for shapely value explanations which I have included in the modeling notebook.

-### Conclusions:
-- The results from the explainability methods applied to the models indicate that at a global level the following features contribute the most to the models' predictions:
-   - <b>Subgrade</b> (The risk grade of the loan assigned by lending club) This value ranges from A1,...,A7 which indicate high quality loans, all the way down to F1,...,F7 indicating low quality loans.
-The shap values indicate a lower quality grade corresponds to a higher probability of loan default.
-This should be encouraging for lending club.
-These results indicate that their internal grading methods are currently robust.
-   - <b>Balance to credit limit</b> (The outstanding loan balance divided by the borrower's credit limit) This ratio is also known as the utilization ratio.
-The shap values indicate that individuals with lower utilization ratios are more likely to default on a loan.
-   -<b>Debt to income ratio</b> (The amount of monthly debt payments divided by the individuals monthly income.
-The shap values indicate that individuals with higher debt to income ratios are more likely to default on a loan.

-### Future Work:
-It would be valuable use of time to create counterfactual explanations for each observation.
-For instance, if a borrower's application was classified as a default and consequently rejected for a loan, a counterfactual explanation would look something like this:

-<i>Your application was denied because your balance to credit ratio is 4.9 and your subgrade is E5.
-If your subgrade had been E4 and your balance to ratio had been 4.2, with all other values remaining constant, your application would have been approved.</i>

-This kind of information would provide invaluable for borrowers and regulators.

-Another area for future work would be trying the replicate this project on another dataset of loans to see if the feature significances were similar (in both direction and magnitude).